 and raffle prizes lined up.
 Lots of books (being the writers we

-be), gift certificates and theatre tickets + other surprises.
-The
+are), gift certificates and theatre tickets + other surprises.

 raffle tickets… this is how we generate our fundraising.
 We

 purposely keep our admission costs low to $60 for advance regular seats